 - (1) Organization Chanticleer Holdings, Inc. (the "Company", "we", or "us") was organized October 21, 1999, under the laws of the State of Delaware.
-The Company previously had limited operations and in accordance with SFAS No. 7 was considered a development stage company until July 2005.
-The Company was formed to serve as a vehicle to effect a merger, exchange of capital stock, asset acquisition or other business combination with a domestic or foreign private business.
 On April 25, 2005, the Company formed a wholly owned subsidiary, Chanticleer Holdings, Inc. On May 2, 2005, Tulvine Systems, Inc. merged with and changed its name to Chanticleer Holdings, Inc. - (2) General The financial statements included in this report have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission for interim reporting and include all adjustments (consisting only of normal recurring adjustments) that are, in the opinion of management, necessary for a fair presentation.
 These financial statements have not been audited.